RatJuggler/developer-portfolio/README.md

 The Spring application can then be run with:

-- portfolio-simple - `cd portfolio-simple && ./mvnw spring-boot:run`
+- portfolio-map - `cd portfolio-map && ./mvnw spring-boot:run`
 - portfolio-sql - `cd portfolio-sql && ./mvnw spring-boot:run`

 ## Docker Images